fgamador/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 When structs or enums have lifetimes on them, the way that `impl` blocks work also changes slightly.

-For example, say we want to create a struct which lets the user iterate over a sentence.
-You might start off something like this:
+For example, say we want to create a struct that lets the user iterate over a sentence.
+You might start off with something like this:

 ``` rust,ignore
 // First, the struct: